eyedeekay/captive_portals_are_fucking_stupid/README.md

 obviating the need to interact with the stupid fucking captive portal any more than necessary.
 And if it changes, I'll just do it again.
 Becaue I am annoyed.
-I am annoyed by the illusion of security it presents and really, it doesn't take alot of creativity to imagine a person who was sitting undermining it.
+I am annoyed by the illusion of security it presents and really, it doesn't take alot of creativity to imagine a person who was sitting where I was sitting undermining it.
 If it's open, tell them it's open.
 If it's secure, secure it well.

 ## usage